Recommended for Educators of Grades Pre-K-5, Grades 6-12

 Professional Learning Academy Course

 Differentiated instruction recognizes that a one-size-fits-all approach to education does not offer the necessary learning opportunities for all students to succeed in the classroom.
 This does not mean that teachers must create different lessons for all students; a differentiated approach offers a supportive learning environment for all students.
-This workshop will present a wide range of instructional strategies, techniques, and approaches that teachers use to support student learning.
+This workshop will present a wide range of Pedagogical Approaches, techniques, and approaches that teachers use to support student learning.
 Participants will learn about the key elements of differentiated instruction, tools for digital assessment, and explore resources for standards-driven learning.
 Resources, demonstrations, and technology solutions will be included in this workshop.

 In today’s educational world, homework is a concept that inspires many different opinions.
 What can educators do to make the homework assigned to students valuable?
 This workshop will look at research around designing effective homework, as well as tools that can be utilized to create assignments that will be beneficial and engaging for students.

-Recommended for Educators of Grades 1-12
+Recommended for Educators of Grades K-2

 Recommended for Educators of Grades 6-12